Prices of production: Ten different types of production prices

-The existence of different types of production prices implies a much more complex picture than Marx initially provides in his discussion of the leveling out of profit rates through price competition.
+The existence of different types of production prices implies a much more complex picture than Marx initially provides in his discussion of the leveling out of differences in profit rates through price competition.
 Thus, for example, in his discussion of ground rent, Marx claims that farm products can be persistently sold for more than their price of production, but below their value, while many manufactured products obtain their price of production only because they are sold for more than their value.
 In Marx's more developed theory of the circulation of commodities, the values of products, their prices of production and their market prices are all semi-autonomous variables which can both diverge and converge, through constant market fluctuations, affecting the profitability of enterprises.
 Nevertheless, Marx claims they will mostly tend to converge in the long term.

 Oversimplification in the model

-A second source of interpretive difficulty is that in his draft manuscript Marx often conflates (1) capital advanced (to acquire inputs necessary for production) with (2) capital in use and with (3) capital consumed (that fraction of the value of inputs used up in the production of new output).
+A second source of interpretive difficulty is that in his draft manuscript Marx often conflates (1) capital advanced (to acquire inputs necessary for production) with (2) capital in use and with (3) capital consumed (the fraction of the value of inputs used up in the production of new output).
 In his simplified quantitative examples, he just assumes very abstractly, for the sake of argument, that: